-Table 2: Memulator accuracy.
-Each workload represents 2,000 requests as measured at the Linux SCSI generic interface.
-Mean service time is the average request service time reported by the simulation engine.
-Mean emulation error reports the average difference between the measured (emulated) time and the simulated service time of each request.
+Table 3: Memulator accuracy.
+Each workload represents 1,000 requests as measured inside the device driver and inside DiskSim.
+"Mean service time" is the average request service time reported by the simulation engine.
+"Mean emulation error" reports the average difference between the measured (emulated) time and the simulated service time of each request.
 Negative values represent requests that finished more quickly than the simulated time.
-Mean |emulation % error| is the average of the absolute values of percent error of the emulated time for each request with respect to the simulated service time.
-Requests under 2% error shows the percentage of requests completing within 2% of their simulated time.
+"Mean |emulation % error]" is the average of the absolute values of percent error of the emulated time for each request with respect to the simulated service time.
+"Requests under 1% error" shows the percentage of requests completing within 1% of their simulated time.